Road Conditions & Vehicle Requirements

 Winter (December–March)

 Most checkpoints are closed.
 Roads are unplowed.
 Only snowmobiles and tracked vehicles can navigate reliably.
-Winter camping requires serious preparation.
+See our winter recreation guide for winter access details.

 Fuel Up